-- GSS16A.
-This is a subset of the 2016 General Social Survey.
-The General Social Survey is a large, national probability sample done every two years. - COUNTRIES.
+• GSS14A.
+This is a subset of the 2014 General Social Survey.
+The General Social Survey is a large, national probability sample done every two years.

+• COUNTRIES.
 This file includes data on almost all of the world's countries.

-You can download these data files from the web by going to IBM SPSS Statistics for Windows 25: A Basic Tutorial.
+You can download these data files from the web by going to IBM SPSS Statistics for Windows 23: A Basic Tutorial.
 Also, if you are in a computer lab, someone may have copied one or both of the data files onto your hard drive.

 Let's begin by starting IBM SPSS just as you did above.
 Your screen should look like Figure 1-3.
-(If you see a box asking, "What's new?" click on Close to close this box.)
+(If you see a box asking, "What's new?" click on Cancel to close this box.)
 At the very top of the screen, you will see the words IBM SPSS Statistics Data Editor.
-Just below that line will be the menu bar with the following options: File, Edit, View, Data, Transform, Analyze, Graphs, Utilities, Extensions, Window, and Help.
+Just below that line will be the menu bar with the following options: File, Edit, View, Data, Transform, Analyze, Direct Marketing, Graphs, Utilities, Add-ons, Window, and Help.
 Point your mouse at File and press the left mouse button.